enasequence/ena-ftp-downloader/README.md

 # Installation

-Download the release .zip file and extract it to a location of your choice.
+Download the latest release (.zip file) from the Releases section and extract it to a location of your choice.
 The archive contains an executable jar which contains all dependencies.

 # Dependencies